Skip to content

 In this case B() calls A.__init__ and this then fails to call AA.__init__.
 Co-operative multiple inheritance only works if everyone, well, co-operates.

 Even if everyone wants to do their best, there is another issue.
-When writing super().__init__, it isn't actually know what method is being called -- as above, super() could be pointing at almost any class at all.
+When writing super().__init__, it isn't actually known what method is being called -- as above, super() could be pointing at almost any class at all.
 This actually means that it's not possible to know what arguments to pass to super().__init__!
 "Only use keyword arguments" is the closest to a resolution that this issue has, and it's still fragile.

 In contrast, our no-overriding and abstract-or-final rules means that we never come across this scenario.
 We always know precisely what is being called.